hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

                 input_dict,  # MultipleInputDict
             )

-        The returned value is dictionary containing the ope result.
+        The returned value is a dictionary containing the ope result.

         In addition, we can specify which logged dataset and input_dict to use by setting ``behavior_policy_name`` and ``dataset_id``.